Black - With or without Tan and White markings. Tan ranges from palest cream to deep caramel.

 Sable (Brown) - theoretically Sable can also come in both dilute Blue and Lilac and i'm sure they exist, but I haven't been able to confirm any.
 Yet.

-Domino - Black - mode of inheritance is not confirmed.
-This pattern is apparent at birth.
+Domino - Black - is a recessive pattern that affects the expression of the base colour.
+This pattern is apparent at birth with a telling, clear mask on the face.
 The colour and shading varies greatly

 Domino (Brown) - less common than Black as you need a pair of recessive brown genes, but more common than Domino Dilute (Blue and Lilac)